FabianAndradeLozano/Genome-Browser-Course/_sources/2 - UCSC.rst.txt

 1. Access BLAT by clicking on the Tools section
 2. Enter your sequence in the BLAT search text box
-3. Select the genome species and version (assembly) you want to align with, and the type of sequence—in this case, DNA Submit your query
+3. Select the genome species and version (assembly) you want to align with, and the type of sequence, in this case DNA, and Submit your query

 .. image:: images/UCSC_blat_search.png
 	:alt: UCSC Homepage
 	:align: center

 As a result, we obtain a list of matches, ordered in descending order by identity percentage.
 We can see a link in the "Action" column that redirects the page to the genome browser position of the matched sequence.
 Additionally, the sequence coordinates are displayed as chromosome, strand, sequence start, and end.

 4. A list of results that align with our query sequence will then appear.

 Table Browser
 ==============

-This powerful tool, accessible in the Tools tab, enables users to retrieve data from UCSC in tabular format.
+Accessible in the Tools tab, enables users to retrieve data from UCSC in tabular format.
 The Table Browser offers a flexible interface for querying and downloading specific genomic datasets.

 Key features of the Table Browser include: